-Marcus Banks writes about how the Internet shapes our world.
-He is currently a student in the Graduate Program in Science, Health and Environmental Reporting Program (SHERP) at New York University.
+Marcus Banks is a health journalist.
+He writes about new medical discoveries made with artificial intelligence and the evolution of genomic research.
+He is currently enrolled in the Graduate Program in Science, Health and Environmental Reporting Program (SHERP) at New York University.

 Banks has a BA (English) from Northwestern University, and a Masters in Library and Information Science from Dominican University.
-He asserts that baseball is the greatest game and cappuccino is the greatest beverage.
+He was a medical library manager and director for almost ten years.
+Banks asserts that baseball is the greatest game and cappuccino is the greatest beverage.